-Most of the DSCs consists of an analog comparator as a built-in peripheral which enhances the performance of SMPS applications.
-Analog comparator can be used in cycle-by-cycle control method to improve the response time of the converter and also in the fault protection applications.
+Most of the DSCs consist of an analog comparator as a built-in peripheral, which enhances the performance of SMPS applications.
+The analog comparator can be used in the cycle-by-cycle control method to improve the response time of the converter and also in fault protection applications.